keynhu/FSU_Classes/STA5106_Comp_Statistics/HW7/README.md

-Implement K-means algorithm on several datasets.
+K-means algorithm on several datasets.

 **main.m:** Implement K-means on four datasets: Two from HW6 and two from HW7.
 **kmeans.m:** Function.
 Do K-means clustering, given data and a specific K. Return clustered labels and evolution sequence of SSE (Sum of Squared Error).